-Toccoa River Trail is a 9.1 mile out and back trail located near Suches, GA and is rated as moderate.
+Toccoa River Trail is a 9.1 mile out and back trail located near Suches, Georgia and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until November.
 Dogs are also able to use this trail.

 My daughter, dog and I recently completed hiked in and around the Toccoa River Trail along the greater Benton MacKaye Trail one warm Saturday in January.
 We began the journey to the trail by driving down an old forest service road that had been washed out many times over.
 The drive to the swinging bridge at the river itself was challenging, even in my Jeep.
 Once we arrived, we embarked toward the river and made our way to the swinging bridge.

 The bridge here is remarkable.
 There aren't many like it in the area, so to see if up close and in person after reading about it for so long was a real treat.
 The bridge was constructed in 1977 by the USDA Forest Service along with the Georgia Appalachian Trail Club.
 My daughter was hesitant to cross, but eventually she worked up the courage to walk across without any worry.
 My dog, on the other hand, was not a fan of the bridge and required a bit of coaxing to make it over the river.

 Once we crossed the river, we made our way up the nearby mountain by way of the Benton MacKaye Trail for a quick out and back.
 The incline here was very steep for the first mile or so, and the three of us stopped occasionally to catch our breath and rest our legs.
 Once we it to the top of the first mountain, the hike became much easier as the elevation gains seemed to level off to a friendly march along the ridge line.